annuraagggIIIT/Go-Transactions/README.md

 ## Features

+### Cashier Management
-Cashier Management: Easily create, update, retrieve, and delete cashier details.
+Easily create, update, retrieve, and delete cashier details.

+### Category Management
-Category Management: Efficiently manage and categorize transactions to enhance organization.
+Efficiently manage and categorize transactions to enhance organization.

+### Payment Processing
-Payment Processing: Streamline payment-related tasks with comprehensive payment creation and retrieval functionalities.
+Streamline payment-related tasks with comprehensive payment creation and retrieval functionalities.

+### Detailed Reporting
-Detailed Reporting: Gain insights into your system's financial activities through detailed revenue and sales reports.
+Gain insights into your system's financial activities through detailed revenue and sales reports.

+## Project Emphasis
 The project emphasizes scalability, flexibility, and simplicity, making it an ideal solution for businesses seeking an effective transaction management system implemented in GoLang.

+---